 Thanks to everyone who contributed!

-- Director Chris Columbus opted out of directing the third instalment, citing that he missed his family and wanted to spend more time with them.
+- Director Chris Columbus opted out of directing the third installment, citing that he missed his family and wanted to spend more time with them.
 He says he is very open to the idea of directing the fourth Potter film.

 - After the death of Richard Harris, many actors were considered for the vacant role of Albus Dumbledore.
 Christopher Lee was in the frame for a while, and there was a rumour (reported in many newspapers) that Sir Ian McKellen was also considered.
 Sir Michael Gambon finally got the role.